 Venue & Facilities

 The classes will be held in weekday evenings in the University campus in Shatin.
-Through application, students can use various facilities and service in the Department of Electronic Engineering, and the University, e.g. computer laboratory and the University Library services.
+Through advanced booking, students can use various facilities and service in the Department of Electronic Engineering, and the University, e.g. computer laboratory and the University Library services.

 The history of our department precedes the Faculty of Engineering.
 Its rich history has enabled the department to excel in all fronts.
 Over the past 50 years, we have nourished more than 4,000 graduates.
 Many of them are now in influential positions in their professions.
 We have been very successful in securing research funding to boost our research personnel to over 160 postgraduate students and 80 research staff.

 Our staff maintains a good record of awards and decorations.
 First and foremost is the Nobel Prize awarded to our Founding Chairman Professor Charles Kao in 2009.
 Our present Chairman Prof. Meng Max Qing Hu has been elected Fellow of the Canadian Academy of Engineering (CAE) for his notable achievements in Engineering.
 Professor Tsang Hon Ki received the Research Excellence Award in 2007.
 Professor Zhang Yuanting won the Hong Kong ICT Gold Award in 2008 and 2014 IEEE-SA Emerging Technology Award in 2014.
 Professor Wu Ke Li invented the first ever smallest Bluetooth module in 2005.
 Professor XU Jianbin received the Joint Research Fund for Overseas Chinese, Hong Kong and Macau Scholars funded by NSFC in 2009 and has been awarded a prestigious award of Cheung Kong Visiting Chair Professorship by the Ministry of Education of the People’s Republic of China.
 Professor XU Jianbin and Professor Tsang Hon Ki as well as their research teams have been awarded the 2nd prize of the Natural Science Awards 2014 by the Ministry of Education of the People’s Republic of China.
 We have nine IEEE Fellows among us and our staff received Best Paper Awards in numerous occasions.